top of page

 Wherever she Goes

 We were pen-pals for 9 years, then one Christmas he asked me to marry him... so...
-I moved to Englad and we did just that.
+I moved to England and we did just that.

-That same year a dear friend that I met through sewing encouraged me to start teaching and country clover company was born.
+Then in 2017 a dear friend that I met through sewing encouraged me to start teaching and Country Clover Company was born.

 ......and the business grew busier.